Papa John's: 2020s

-In March 2022, Papa John's suspended its business operations in Russia in response to the 2022 Russian invasion of Ukraine, but independent franchisee-owned locations remained open.
+Papa Johns suspended its business operations in Russia in March 2022 in response to the 2022 Russian invasion of Ukraine, but independent franchisee-owned locations remained open.

-In August 2024, Todd Penegor was named President and CEO.
+Todd Penegor was named President and CEO in August 2024.

+Papa Johns announced plans to close 300 of its 3,500 U.S. restaurants by the end of 2027, and reduce its corporate workforce by approximately 7% to cut costs after declining sales.

 Operations

 Papa John's primarily takes carryout and delivery orders, although some restaurants have tables and chairs for dining in.